naatcaceres/Tourism-Dashboard/README.md

 - 03.eda.ipynb: Conducts an exploratory analysis of our already processed data to gain a better understanding of the information we have available
 - 04.ranking.ipynb: Conducts an analysis of our available data, establishing the baseline for our dashboard's correct functioning.
 It also creates the final datasets in the proper format to feed our dashboard

+## Quick Guide ##
+To follow along the complete process, the reader should go to the four notebooks in order.
+If, instead, the user would like to access the tool directly, they could simply run dashboard.py using the following command in their terminal: streamlit run dashboard.py

 ## Dependencies ##
 - Python
 - streamlit

-## Quick Guide ##
-To follow along the complete process, the reader should go to the four notebooks in order.
-If, instead, the user would like to access the tool directly, they could simply run dashboard.py using the following command in their terminal: streamlit run dashboard.py
+- pandas
+- numpy
+- selenium
+- lxml
+- xpath
+- time
+- matplotlib
+- seaborn
+- plotly
+- warnings